warmersun/oomai/knowledge_graph/schema.md

 ### Idea
 Describes an idea.

-### Organization
+### Party
-A company, research lab, or other group.
+An organization like a company, research lab, or other group; or a person.

 ## vector indices